Andr0meda/codeacademyprojects/README.md

 # codeacademyprojects
-These are snippets of code from the Data Science path on Codeacademy
+These are snippets of code from the Data Science path on Codeacademy - useful revision